Models and Inference in Population Genetics IV: Fragmentation-coalescence and related models

 Confirmed speakers

 There will be a poster reception on the afternoon of 15 April, taking place in the atrium of the Mathematical Science Building.
-Attendees are encouraged to submit a poster abstract.
-There will also be an opportunity to present a short summary of your poster as a brief talk in a Poster Summaries session earlier in the same day.
+Attendees are encouraged to submit a poster abstract using the form to the right of this page.

 Organising committee